JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 ## Prerequisites:
 * An [AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
 * An IAM user or role in your AWS account that has Administrator privileges.
 Launch the CloudFormation Stack to provision resources that will act as data sources.

+## Note
+NOTE: You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).

+## Deploy the Infrastructure and Application

+### Step1: Deploy the Infrastructure
+You may refer to the following solution architectual view.
+You will use AWS CloudFormation to provision resources needed for this lab.
+As part of this lab, the CloudFormation stack that you provision will create an EC2 Instance, an SNS Topic, and a Lambda Function.
+You can view the CloudFormation template [here](https://github.com/JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/blob/main/aws-backup-lab.yaml) for a complete list of all resources that are provisioned.
+This lab will only work in us-east-1.

+### Step2: Create a Backup Plan

+### Step3: Enable Notification

+### Step4: Test Restoration

+### Step5: Tear Down